Package 'nonprobsvy'

 na_action = NULL,

-control_selection = controlSel(),
+control_selection = control_sel(),

-control_outcome = controlOut(),
+control_outcome = control_out(),

-control_inference = controlInf(),
+control_inference = control_inf(),

 start_selection = NULL,